LIBP2P-MIX

 - If final hop (i.e., ), encode two byte zero padding.

-- For all other hop i,\ i < L - 1, sample a forwarding delay using the delay strategy configured by the application and encode it in two bytes.
-The delay strategy is pluggable as defined in Section 6.2.
+- For all other hop , i < L - 1, select the mean forwarding delay for the delay strategy configured by the application, and encode it as a two-byte value.
+The delay strategy is pluggable, as defined in Section 6.2.

 Using the derived keys and encoded forwarding delay, compute the nested encrypted routing information :